telerik/winforms-docs/richtexteditor/upgrading-to-radrichtexteditor.md

 {{endregion}}

-* Now you can insert table by using the built-in dialog rather than using InsertTableForm:
+* Now you can insert table by using the built-in dialog rather than using **InsertTableForm**:

 {{source=..\SamplesCS\RichTextEditor\ConvertToRadRichTextEditor.cs region=insertTable}}
 {{source=..\SamplesVB\RichTextEditor\ConvertToRadRichTextEditor.vb region=insertTable}}